alfiephillips/venom/README.md

 # venom

-Venom is a Web Scalper to hunt products and track their value overtime using Python and BeautifulSoup 🍜
+Venom is a Web Scalper to hunt products and track their value overtime using Python, Selenium and BeautifulSoup 🍜